Why Do My Acrylic Nails Hurt?

 Acrylic nails are the go-to solutions for people with damaged, broken, or unsightly natural nails.
 Aside from providing the perfect canvas for nail art, it’s also a slightly cheaper and more durable alternative to dip powder nails.
 But even if it’s generally considered safe, it can still cause discomfort.
 In fact, many first-timers often find themselves asking, why do my acrylic nails hurt?

 If it’s your first time getting acrylic nails, know that it’s normal for acrylic nails to hurt especially during the first day.
 But it’s usually more of a discomfort rather than a throbbing kind of pain.
 Like most nail treatments, there can be a variety of factors for the discomfort.
 Here are the most common ones:

 If the acrylic nail installation isn’t done right, it tends to hurt.
 Obviously, this relies on the skills of your nail technician.

 Some nail technicians file the nail down almost to the base.
-This can heighten your nail’s sensitivity sometimes to the point of pain.
+This can heighten your nail’s sensitivity, sometimes to the point of pain.
 Some also tend to apply too much acrylic.
-Thick acrylics tend to hurt especially if it’s your first time having it.
+Thick acrylics tend to hurt, particularly if it’s your first time having it.

 There are also times when the nail technician is in a hurry to finish the job that they tend to treat your nails harshly.
-Aside from exerting too much pressure, they also tend to push and pluck your cuticles a little too hard.
-This also causes the skin around your nails to become more sensitive or even bleed.
+Aside from exerting too much pressure on the nail drill, they also tend to push and pluck your cuticles a little too hard.
+This causes nail injuries and the skin around your nails to become more sensitive or even bleed.